 Healthy & Quick Instant Pot Crispy Red Potatoes with Rosemary

 Who doesn’t love potatoes?
 French fried, smashed, mashed, loaded – whatever way you make them, they’re delicious.
 But my favorite way to make potatoes now is in an Instant Pot.
 Below is my recipe for healthy and quick Instant Pot Crispy Red Potatoes with Rosemary.
-This recipe is only 4 Weight Watchers SmartPoints per serving on the Blue & Green Plans.
+If you follow the new WW Personal Points Program, each serving is 1 PP if you chose Potatoes as a 0 Point Food, if you did not, each serving is 4 PP. This recipe is only 4 Weight Watchers SmartPoints per serving on the Blue & Green Plans.
 On the Purple Plan, a serving is 1 SmartPoint.
 And they are fantastic!

 - ½ Cup of Water